The Access and Inclusion Model – AIM

 AIM Inclusive Play

+AIM Inclusive Play was introduced in 2018 as a set of sensory and educational play resources to support inclusive practice within Early Learning and Care settings.
+The AIM Inclusive Play (AIP) pack was supplied to over 4,000 Early Learning and Care settings in 2018.
 These resources included equipment, toys and materials to support the development of coordination and audio, visual and tactile skills among all children, and in particular, children with a disability.

 AIM Inclusive Play reinforces an important message – that children’s play is a vital ingredient of childhood, essential for both growth and learning and an integral element of high quality pre-school provision.
+Read on for more information on AIM Inclusive play.

-LINC – Leadership for INClusion in the Early Years programme
+Image of young child for "LINC"LINC – Leadership for INClusion in the Early Years programme

-The Leadership for INClusion in the Early Years programme, LINC, is a Level 6 Special Purpose Award (Higher Education), that is designed to support the inclusion of all children in the early years.
-The course is offered for free to people working within early years education and is fully funded by the Department of Children, Equality, Disability, Integration and Youth.
-Once qualified, graduates will perform the role of Inclusion Coordinator within their early learning and care setting.
+The Leadership for INClusion in the Early Years programme is designed to support the inclusion of all children in the early years.
+The course is offered for free to people working within Early Learning and Care and is fully funded by the Department of Children, Equality, Disability, Integration and Youth.
+Once qualified, graduates will perform the role of Inclusion Coordinator within their Early Learning and Care Setting.

 The development of the programme is part of a government response to local, national and international demands for high quality education and training leading towards graduate pathways in the combined field of early childhood care and education (ECCE).
 The programme seeks to address the need for continuing professional development (CPD) in relation to the inclusion of all children.